Trow-Registry/trow/docs/USER_GUIDE.md

 If no prefix matches, a host-only entry (without `path_prefix`) is used as a fallback.
 If neither matches, the image is proxied without authentication.

-This is fully backward compatible — existing configurations without `path_prefix` continue to work unchanged.

 ### Configuring containerd

 See [the containerd docs](https://github.com/containerd/containerd/blob/main/docs/hosts.md#setup-default-mirror-for-all-registries).